Journal of Palestine Studies

 The Journal of Palestine Studies (JPS) is a quarterly peer-reviewed academic journal which has been published since 1971.
 It is published by Taylor and Francis on behalf of the Institute for Palestine Studies.

 History and profile

 The journal was established in 1971.
 Burhan Dajani, Walid Khalidi, Fuad Sarruf and Constantin Zureiq were instrumental in its start.
 The founding editor-in-chief was Hisham Sharabi.
 It is published by Taylor and Francis, having previously been published by the University of California Press.
-The editors-in-chief are Rashid Khalidi (Columbia University) and Sherene Seikaly (UC Santa Barbara).
+The editor-in-chief is Sherene Seikaly (UC Santa Barbara), formerly alongside Rashid Khalidi (Columbia University).
 The journal covers Palestinian affairs and the Arab–Israeli conflict.

 Abstracting and indexing

 JPS is abstracted and indexed in Scopus and the Social Sciences Citation Index.
 According to the Journal Citation Reports, the journal has a 2022 impact factor of 0.8.